 Stem Cells for Ischemic Strokes

-- A thrombotic stroke occurs due to blood clots in the thrombus, which forms in the peripheral vascular system arteries that provide blood to the brain.
-Thrombus blood clots can be caused by multiple factors, including atherosclerosis or plaque build-up in arteries, resulting in reduced blood flow to the brain.
+- A thrombotic stroke occurs when a blood clot (thrombus) forms in the peripheral arteries that supply blood to the brain.
+Thrombus blood clots can be caused by multiple factors, including atherosclerosis (plaque build-up in arteries), which can reduce blood flow to the brain.

-- Embolic strokes occur when debris or a blood clot travels to the brain and gets stuck in the narrow arteries.
-Blood clots in the brain are called embolus, which usually form in the heart before they travel to the brain.
+- Embolic strokes occur when debris or a blood clot travels to the brain and becomes lodged in a narrow artery.
+Blood clots in the brain are called emboli, which usually form in the heart before traveling to the brain.

-Acute Ischemic strokes are caused by blood clots or stenosis (narrowing of the blood arteries.)
-Stenosis is often caused by poor habits that lead to atherosclerosis, causing thick artery walls, hardening, and a loss of elasticity, decreasing blood flow.
+Acute Ischemic strokes are caused by blood clots or stenosis (narrowing of the blood arteries).
+Stenosis is often caused by poor habits that lead to atherosclerosis, resulting in thickened, hardened, and less elastic arterial walls and decreased blood flow.
 Other factors include a family history of strokes/genetics, dementia, atrial fibrillation, heart disease, Congestive heart failure, diabetes, high cholesterol, and Smoking.[1].
 DNA tests are now available for genetic predisposition to strokes.

 Stem Cells for Hemorrhagic Strokes

 A rupture in the blood vessels usually causes a hemorrhagic stroke.
-Several causes exist, including aneurysms, weak spots on the arterial walls, and Hypertension or High blood pressure.
+Several causes exist, including aneurysms, weak spots in arterial walls, and hypertension (high blood pressure).
 There are two main types of hemorrhagic strokes.

-- Intracerebral hemorrhaging occurs when the brain blood vessel leaks blood inside the brain.
+- Intracerebral hemorrhage occurs when a blood vessel in the brain ruptures, allowing blood to leak into the brain.

-- Subarachnoid hemorrhaging happens when bleeding brain membranes leak into the fluid-filled areas surrounding the brain.
+- Subarachnoid hemorrhaging happens when bleeding from the brain membranes leaks into the fluid-filled areas surrounding the brain.
 Subarachnoid bleeding can be caused by several factors, including Aneurysmal SAH, Arteriovenous malformations (AVMs), and acute trauma.

 Warning Signs & Symptoms of Strokes